 On December 2, 2011, a purported class action was filed against us and our executive officers in the U.S. District Court for the Western District of Texas.
-This complaint alleges, among other things, violations of Section 10(b), Rule 10b-5, and Section 20(a) of the Securities and Exchange Act of 1934, as amended, arising out of allegedly untrue or misleading statements of material facts made by us regarding REMOXY's development and regulatory status during the purported class period, February 3, 2011 through June 23, 2011.
+This complaint alleges, among other things, violations of Section 10(b), Rule 10b-5, and Section 20(a) of the Exchange Act arising out of allegedly untrue or misleading statements of material facts made by us regarding REMOXY's development and regulatory status during the purported class period, February 3, 2011 through June 23, 2011.
 The complaint states that monetary damages are being sought, but no amounts are specified.
 On June 3, 2013, the Court certified a class consisting of all purchasers of our common stock and a class period of December 27, 2010 through June 26, 2011.
-On July 7, 2015, the Court set a new trial date of March 2017.
+In a July 7, 2015 order, the Court directed plaintiffs to file an amended complaint and set a new trial date, if necessary, for March 2017.
+The Court has ordered a preliminary settlement conference for August 26, 2016 to consider a proposed settlement.